hajakif/angular-mysql-php/README.md

 ## Description

-A starter project for using AngularJS with Jade and Gulp to manipulate MySQL databases.
+A starter project for using AngularJS with Jade and Gulp to manipulate MySQL databases via a PHP RESTful API.

 ## Installation